ddksr/cliist/README.md

 ### Add a task for project Proj 1 with due date today and label @happy and of first priority
 Input: `./cliist.py -a a very important task @happy #Proj1 %%4` (cliist uses %%4 instead of !!4 because ! is a special character in bash).

+Alternetively, you could also input: `./cliist.py -a 'a very important task @happy' --project Proj1 --priority 4`

 ### Query
 Input: `./cliist.py -q @happy`